Computational-Plant-Science/plantit/docs/md/developer_docs/defining_workflows.md

 Certain environment variables will be configured in the Singularity container runtime, in case you need to reference them in your startup command.
 These are:

-- WORK_DIR: the current working directory
+- WORKDIR: the current working directory
-- INPUT_INDEX: the index of the current input file (if there are multiple, otherwise defaults to 1 for single-file or -directory tasks)
+- INDEX: the index of the current input file (if there are multiple, otherwise defaults to 1 for single-file or -directory tasks)

 ### Jobqueue deployment targets